zyderus/distroless-nodejs-docker/README.md

 - 🔧 Multi-Stage Builds: Reduces final image size by separating build and runtime environment.
 - 📦 Minimal Dependencies: Only includes what’s necessary to run the app.
 - 🚀 Production-Ready: Optimized for deployment in production environments.

+### Why bother with distroless?

+- A standard Node.js Docker container built from typical base images can **exceed 1GB**.
+- By using distroless images and multi-stage builds, the container size can be reduced **by 5x or more**, making it lightweight, secure, and efficient.

 ### Getting started: